 The British Government believe that we, "all have a duty to actively promote the fundamental British Values of Democracy, the Rule of Law, individual Liberty and Mutual Respect and tolerance of those with different faiths and beliefs."

-We believe that British Values are really Human Values and will teach them across our curriculum and as part of 'The Mary Bassett Way'.
-We will teach compassion, kindness, curiosity and open-mindedness so that we will trigger positive emotions and well being for all.
+We believe that these British Values are really Human Values and will teach them across our curriculum and as part of 'The Mary Bassett Way'.
+We will teach compassion, kindness, curiosity and open-mindedness so that we will trigger positive emotions and well-being for all.

-We have recently audited our provision for teaching SMSC (Social, Moral, Spiritual and Cultural education) across our curriculum and are in the process of ensuring that we maximise the opportunity for all pupils to be prepared for modern life in our world.
+We keep a comprehensive overview of SMSC (Social, Moral, Spiritual and Cultural education) across our curriculum and are committed to ensuring that we maximise the opportunity for all pupils to be prepared for modern life in our world.